-There are three major parts that go into selecting an architectural firm to help your vision of your church come to life: Choosing who to interview, the request for proposal, and finally, the actual interview.
+There are 3 major parts that go into choosing a church architecture firm to help your vision come to life: Choosing who to interview by checking church architecture references, the request for proposal, and finally, the actual interview.
 Understanding these important steps can help you choose the architect that will suit your needs best.

 Once you’ve narrowed down your list to 3 solid options, it’s time to for the RFP.
-Begin by requesting information from the firms, such as:
+Begin by requesting information from the firms.
+Here’s what you need:

 - Name and address